Romeo and Juliet Art and Culture Quotes

 My bounty is as boundless as the sea,

+Uh, Hallmark?
 We know that Juliet is sincere when she says her love is "as deep" as the ocean, but, for those of us living in the 21st century, the expression has become a cliché.
-We're pretty sure we've read this on a Valentine's Day greeting card.

-I pray thee, chide not; she whom I love now
+I pray thee, chide me not.
+Her I love now

 The other did not so.